box/developer.box.com/pages/sign/technical-use-cases/sign-template.md

 These templates are exclusively created and managed in the Box Sign web app, and can be used to create signature requests using the API or the web app.

-Lets start by creating a template.
+Let's start by creating a template.

 ## Creating a template